“The (shepherd) calls his own sheep by name, and leads them out” (John 10:3).

 7) Do not be afraid (or ashamed) to say, “Please tell me your name again” or “I really want to remember your name; tell me again.”

-My favorite art store had employed a young man named Jacob.
-For reasons unknown, it took me numerous attempts to remember his name.
-Each time I returned to the store, I would admit to him, “I don’t recall your name.
+At the art store where I buy supplies, the newest hire is a young man named Jacob.
+For reasons I do not understand, it took me many months to remember his name.
+Each time I returned, however, I would admit, “I don’t recall your name.
 Sorry.”
 (That was mostly for my sake, as though to rebuke myself and establish that I was determined to get this!)
 What finally did it was asking about his art.
 He gave me his website.
 When I began to learn more about him, his identity became fixed in my mind.

 8) When you have trouble remembering a name, learn more about the person.
 Once you establish their identity, the problem is solved, as it was with Jacob.